 No staff, officer or director of Eugene Pagan Pride is compensated for their efforts on behalf of the organization, and all donations to Eugene Pagan Pride are tax deductible under section 503(c)3 of the Internal Revenue Code.

 The following definition is for the purposes of the Pagan Pride Project.
 Others may define themselves or their group in different ways, and that’s OK.
-Some groups that fit the categories we list may not call themselves Pagan, and that’s ok too – that’s why we say that first and foremost the definition of a Pagan is someone who self-identifies as a Pagan.
-But the following was created in order to have a functional definition to help educate the public about the spiritual paths we cover:
+Some groups that fit the categories we list may not call themselves Pagan, and that’s ok too.
+Self identification as a Pagan is a personal choice, and not required for participation.

-- Creating new religion based on past Pagan religions and/or futuristic views of society, community, and/or ecology;
+- Practicing a modern religion based on past pre-Christian religions and/or futuristic views of society, community, and/or ecology;

 Eugene’s local event is affiliated with the Pagan Pride Project, a global organization whose mission is to reduce discrimination against Pagan religions.
 By providing accurate information, and by showing communities that their own neighbors and co-workers practice these religions, they hope to lessen prejudice against them.

 The Pagan Pride Day Project is a completely volunteer organization and no one within our organization, including our Board of Directors receives compensation for our time or involvement.
 It is our dedication to the organization and the success of our events that rewards us.
 We realize that our organization would not be successful without support of others and therefore, the Board of Directors and the Regional Coordinators would like to thank everyone involved with our past events including but not limited to: our local event coordinators; event volunteers; public sponsors including businesses, covens, churches, groves and groups; vendors at our events; and all the attendees for their support of their local Pagan Pride Day events and communities around the world.